 Joining Decathlon Singapore as GetActive!
 Singapore partners are non-profit organisation RSVP Singapore: The Organisation of Senior Volunteers as well as We Wanted to be Footballers Pte Ltd (WWTBF), operators for The Cage.

 The organisations will be piloting a new Football Forward initiative for underprivileged children.

 Minister Grace Fu also paid a visit to the Active Health Lab at Decathlon Singapore Lab.
 Photo: Sport Singapore

-To celebrate Singapore’s Bicentennial, Pesta Sukan, Singapore’s first ever nationwide sports festival will reintroduced to a new generation of Singaporeans.
+To celebrate Singapore’s Bicentennial, Pesta Sukan, Singapore’s first ever nationwide sports festival will be reintroduced to a new generation of Singaporeans.

-In addition to the competitions, Sport Singapore invites you to be part of the celebration by sharing memorable photos of the their sporting moments.
+In addition to the competitions, Sport Singapore invites you to be part of the celebration by sharing memorable photos of their sporting moments.

 To submit your photos, just post your photos on either Facebook and Instagram with the hashtags #OurSportingMemories and #GetActiveSG